1198-nov/Stock-Market-prediction/README.md

 - **Visualization**: Finally, the actual vs. predicted prices are plotted using matplotlib.

 ## Results
 After running the script, you will see a plot comparing the actual Tesla stock prices with the predictions made by the LSTM model.
-The console will also display the RMSE values for both the training and test datasets of Open, Close, Low, High and all features.
+The console will also display the RMSE values for both the training and test datasets of `Open`, `Close`, `Low`, `High` and `All features`.

 ## Customization